 Low heat will do the job.
 And before the dish reaches the aforementioned proscribed temperatures, turn the gas off.
 Or better yet, do all high-heat cooking before introducing a drop of terpenes or terpene-rich ingredients.

-3. cooking with terpenes– Less is more, too much can be bad
+3. Less is more, too much can be bad

 Most chefs will advise going easy on the seasoning.
 That’s because it’s easier to add salt and pepper to a bland dish than it is to reduce the amount of seasoning.
 Actually, the latter isn’t even possible.
 It will likely go to waste because no one wants to eat an over-seasoned dish.